ish2028/MSeriesBle/README.md

         }
 ```

-`notification.userInfor` contains a `broadcast` key that is an instance of `MSBLEMachineBroadcast`.
+`notification.userInfo` contains a `broadcast` key that is an instance of `MSBLEMachineBroadcast`.
 This object contains the parsed data from the bike.

 ## Installation